-If you want to buy a premium domain name (one worth US$25,000 or more), my advice will help you conclude the deal.
-I wrote this site because for 10 years I owned the valuable domain names 96.com, 97.com and 98.com and found it frustrating that so many buyers negotiated like amateurs when dealing with me.
-Frank Vipond.
-February 2013.
+If you want to buy a premium domain name (one worth US$25,000 or more), our advice will help you conclude the deal.
+Business associates of ours once owned the valuable domain names 96.com, 97.com and 98.com and found it frustrating that so many buyers found it difficult to negotiate correctly.

 Many people don't even bother to do this (something likely to mark you out as a complete amateur buyer immediately).
 Open the site in a Web browser and see what is there.
 There are a number of outcomes: